Keep workstations clean

 - All researchers should use a personal space distance of six feet between them in all situations including across bench space.

-- In non-bench related research space, the personal distance space should be used as a guide and non-bench research spaces should be limited to a maximum of 10 people.
+- In non-bench related research space, maintain physical distance of six feet.
+On-bench research spaces should be limited to a maximum of 10 people.

 - Consider implementing a rotation time for researchers’ access to shared spaces.